Student Testing and Assessment

 Communication Skills

-1. Praxis Core
+1. Praxis CORE

-The Praxis Core is only delivered by computer.
+The Praxis CORE is only delivered by computer.
 Computer based tests are offered almost every month during a two-week period.
 Score reports take approximately four weeks to arrive (keep this in mind when scheduling your test and your anticipated date for application for admission to the program).

-The Wisconsin Department of Public Instruction has set the pass rate scores for the Praxis Core as follows:
+The Wisconsin Department of Public Instruction has set the pass rate scores for the Praxis CORE as follows:

-- Core Reading (5712) Passing Score: 156
+- Reading (5712) Passing Score: 156

-- Core Writing (5722) Passing Score: 162
+- Writing (5722) Passing Score: 162

-- Core Math (5732) Passing Score: 150
+- Math (5732) Passing Score: 150

 NOTE: The Praxis CORE Academic Skills for Educators assessment is NOT the same as the Praxis I exam.
 Praxis I is no longer accepted by the Wisconsin Department of Public Instruction after August 31, 2014.